Towards the discovery of new physics with lepton-universality ratios of $b\to s\ell\ell$ decays: Fits to and other data

 \subsection{Robustness of fit with respect to hadronic uncertainties}

-Finally, we investigate the robustness of our fits to the theoretical uncertainties of the $B\to K^*\mu\mu$ amplitude, which can affect considerably the predictions of the angular analysis and, therefore, the tensions of the SM with the data.
+We investigate the robustness of our fits to the theoretical uncertainties of the $B\to K^*\mu\mu$ amplitude, which can affect considerably the predictions of the angular analysis and, therefore, the tensions of the SM with the data.
 In order to do so, we perform a scan of the variable $x$, that is a factor by which we multiply all the uncertainty ranges of the theoretical parameters in eq.~(\ref{eq:chi2th}), in the range $x\in[0.5,~3]$.
-At each $x$, we calculate the variation of the $\chi^2_{\rm d.o.f.}$ with respect to $x$ in the SM in the fit to only $R_K$, $R_{K^*}$ and $\overline{BR}(B_s\to\mu\mu)$.~\footnote{We do not modify the value of $f_{B_s}$ which is obtained from the FLAG average of lattice QCD calculations~\cite{Aoki:2016frl}.} The results are shown in Fig.~\ref{fig:Robustness} by the blue solid curve, which demonstrates the stability, with respect to the hadronic uncertainties in the semileptonic decays, of the fits to the lepton-universality ratios.
+At each $x$, we calculate the variation of the $\chi^2_{\rm d.o.f.}$ with respect to $x$ in the SM in the fit to only $R_K$, $R_{K^*}$ and $\overline{\rm BR}(B_s\to\mu\mu)$.~\footnote{We do not modify the value of $f_{B_s}$ which is obtained from the FLAG average of lattice QCD calculations~\cite{Aoki:2016frl}.} The results are shown in Fig.~\ref{fig:Robustness} by the blue solid curve, which demonstrates the stability, with respect to the hadronic uncertainties in the semileptonic decays, of the fits to the lepton-universality ratios.
 This is just a consequence of the cancellations of hadronic uncertainties in the ratios discussed in previous sections.
 For illustrative purposes, we compare with the fit in which we also include the 61 measurements of observables in the angular distribution of $B\to K^*\mu\mu$ and the radiative $B\to K^*\gamma$ decay, which shows a much stronger sensitivity, as expected.
+A more careful treatment of hadronic uncertainties and their impact in the interpretation and analysis of the robustness of the global fits is left for future studies.